Phosphatidylethanol: Interpretation

 The Society of PEth Research published a harmonization document (2022 Consensus of Basel) for the interpretation of phosphatidylethanol concentrations in the clinical and forensic setting.
-This consensus represents the first internationally established harmonization document on PEth and was created by an assembly of the world's leading experts in phosphatidylethanol research.
-The consensus defines the target measurand (PEth 16:0/18:1 in whole blood), cutoff concentrations (20 ng/mL and 200 ng/mL), and minimal requirements for the applied analytical method (accuracy and precision within 15%).
+This consensus represents the first internationally established harmonization document on PEth.
+The consensus defined the target measurand (PEth 16:0/18:1 in whole blood), cutoff concentrations (20 ng/mL and 200 ng/mL), and minimal requirements for the applied analytical method (accuracy and precision within 15%).